 You can engage your employees through employer advocacy in many ways.
 For example, it is a good idea to involve the employees’ own networks when you need to recruit new employees and ask the employees to share or like the company’s job postings.
 You can also publish employee portraits as videos on your website and social media.
-In this way, employees share their workday, knowledge, and experience through videos, posting to social media, blog posts, or a completely different content format.
+In this way, employees share their workday, knowledge, and experience through videos, posting on social media, blog posts or a completely different content format.

 A good example of how employees can help market the company can be found at Skou Gruppen.
-Grønbech has helped the Skou Gruppen produce a series of YouTube films, where employees tell about Skou Gruppen as a workplace.
+Grønbech has helped Skou Gruppen produce a series of YouTube films, where employees tell about Skou Gruppen as a workplace.
 In addition, the films in our campaign on Facebook and LinkedIn create visibility and engagement, more followers to your profile and effective Employer Branding.